-There has been a great deal of interest and comment recently about the use of mesh as part of the surgical treatment of vaginal prolapse and urinary incontinence.
-A Senate Inquiry into the Number of women in Australia who have had transvaginal mesh implants and related matters was held and the report on its findings was released on 28 March 2018.
+Following concerns about the use of mesh as part of the surgical treatment of vaginal prolapse and urinary incontinence, a Senate Inquiry into the number of women in Australia who have had transvaginal mesh implants and related matters was held.
+The report on its findings was released on 28 March 2018.
 ACT Health has incorporated the findings and recommendations of this report into our response.

 On 30 November 2017, the Therapeutic Goods Administration removed a number of mesh products whose sole use is the treatment of pelvic organ prolapse via transvaginal implantation from the Australian Register of Therapeutic Goods.
 The TGA has established a Transvaginal (urogynaecological) surgical mesh hub webpage for consumers.